 To check if cashews are moldy, do the following:

 - Cut each cashew in half.
-If you see discoloration, throw it away.
+If you see white mold or discoloration, throw it away.

 - Wash the nuts under hot water to remove hidden traces of mold.

-Chocolate is among the most toxic human foods because it contains theobromine, which stimulates the nervous system and heart, with life-threatening consequences for parrots.
+Chocolate is among the most toxic human foods for parrots because it contains theobromine.
+This stimulates the nervous system and heart, with life-threatening consequences.

 Chocolate is also harmful because it contains butter and milk.
 After all, birds lack the lactase needed to digest lactose.
 The high fat and sugar content can also lead to obesity.